Risk Factors Dashboard

 We are involved in legal proceedings and are subject to investigations, inspections, audits, inquiries and similar actions by governmental authorities, arising in the course of our business (see the discussion in “ITEM 3.
 LEGAL PROCEEDINGS” of this Form 10-K).
 Legal proceedings, in general, can be expensive and disruptive.
 Some of these suits may purport or may be determined to be class actions and/or involve parties seeking large and/or indeterminate amounts of damages, including punitive or exemplary damages, and may remain unresolved for several years.
 For example, product liability claims challenging the safety of our products or products we market on behalf of third parties may also result in a decline in sales for a particular product and could damage the reputation or the value of related brands, involve us in litigation and have a material adverse effect on our business.

-From time to time, we are also involved in legal proceedings as a plaintiff involving contract, intellectual property and other matters.
-We may also become the subject of securities litigation or shareholder derivative suits.
-We cannot predict with certainty the outcomes of these legal proceedings and other contingencies, and the costs incurred in litigation can be substantial, regardless of the outcome.
+From time to time, we are also involved in legal proceedings involving contract, intellectual property and other matters including, for example, the securities litigation and shareholder derivative suits discussed in “ITEM 3.
+LEGAL PROCEEDINGS” of this Form 10-K. We cannot predict with certainty the outcomes of these legal proceedings and other contingencies, and the costs incurred in litigation can be substantial, regardless of the outcome.
 Substantial unanticipated verdicts, fines and rulings do sometimes occur.
 As a result, we could from time to time incur judgments, enter into settlements or revise our expectations regarding the outcome of certain matters, and such developments could have a material adverse effect on our results of operations in the period in which the amounts are accrued and/or our cash flows in the period in which the amounts are paid.
 The outcome of some of these legal proceedings and other contingencies could require us to take, or refrain from taking, actions which could negatively affect our operations and, depending on the nature of the allegations, could negatively impact our reputation or the reputation of products we market on behalf of third parties.
 Additionally, defending against these legal proceedings may involve significant expense and diversion of management’s attention and resources.

 Risks Related to Our M&A, Lending and Financing Activities